guilhem13/KnowLedgeGraph2/Readme.md

 # Arxiv ontology API

 It's a simple API which can :
-- return entities of an uploading pdf (front)
+- return entities of an uploading pdf thanks to AWS comprehend Service(front)
 - return ontology made with 1000 papers in zip format (front)
 - manage arxiv database (front)
 - Process papers to generate ontology (back)